Nadavc220/SemanticSegmentationInArtPaintings/README.md

 4) activate pip env: 'source <path_to_env>/bin/activate.

 ### Data Preparation
-If you are only interested in testing the code, you can skip training pytorch-AdaIN and creating pseudo paintings as you need only the DRAM dataset.
+`Note`: If you are only interested in testing the code, you can skip training pytorch-AdaIN and creating pseudo paintings as you need only the DRAM dataset.
 After running the all instructions, your folder tree should look like this:
 ```bash
 ├── data